nuodb/nuodb-cp-docs/content/docs/getting-started/connect-dbaas.md

 To use terraform to manage your databases, you will want to use the [`nuodbaas` provider](https://registry.terraform.io/providers/nuodb/nuodbaas).
 The [provider documentation](https://registry.terraform.io/providers/nuodb/nuodbaas/latest/docs#schema) covers all of the available attributes.
 All of the them are optional.
-For any that you do not specify, the provider will check the environment variables set above.
+For any that you do not specify, the provider will try to infer a value from the environment variables set above before exiting with an error.

 ```terraform
 terraform {